Activities

 Carapantallas Project

-• is open to participants from all over Argentina (whether born or naturalised) who have a DNI–National Identity Card and who have not previously received grants from Fundación´ace
+• is open to residents across the entire national territory of Argentina who hold a DNI (regardless of nationality) and who have not previously received grants from Fundación´ace

-• accepts diverse techniques, such as painting, engraving, graffiti, 3D modelling, digital media, photosensitive techniques, object languages, etc.
+• welcomes diverse techniques, including painting, printmaking, graffiti, 3D modeling, digital media, photosensitive techniques, object-based practices, new media, and more

-• does not include transportation or lodging (for participants living outside the AMBA)
+• does not include production materials, transportation, or accommodation (for participants living outside the Greater Buenos Aires Area – AMBA)

 More information about this program by clicking on THIS LINK.